Mayankrai449/finboard/README.md

 - **Custom API Support**: Connect to any JSON-based API.
 - **Configurable Fields**: Select exactly which data points to display using a powerful field selector with search functionality.
 - **Edit & Reconfigure**: Easily modify existing widgets to change data sources, fields, or visualization settings.
+- **Dark/Light Mode**: Seamless theme switching with smooth transitions and a persistent preference setting.

 ### Performance & Reliability
 - **Real-time Data**: Automatic polling with configurable refresh intervals for each widget.